nest/nestml/doc/syntax.md

 ### Expressions and operators

-Expressions in NESTML can be specified in a recursive fashion.
+Expressions in NestML can be specified in a recursive fashion.

 #### Terms:

 All variables, literals, and function calls are valid terms.
-Variables are names of user defined or predefined variables (`t`, `e`)
+Variables are names of user-defined or predefined variables (`t`, `e`)

 #### List of operators

-For any two valid numeric expressions `a`, `b`, a boolean expressions `c`,`c1`,`c2`, and an integer expression `n` the following operators produce valid expressions.
+For any two valid numeric expressions `a`, `b`, boolean expressions `c`,`c1`,`c2`, and an integer expression `n` the following operators produce valid expressions.

 | Operator | Description | Examples |
 |---|---|---|